 Before this eschatological [end times] consummation, before Satan’s destruction, before the age to come, God’s kingdom has entered this age and invaded Satan’s kingdom in spiritual power to bring in advance the blessings of forgiveness (Mark 2:5), life (John 3:3), and righteousness (Matt.
 5:20; Rom.
 14:17), which belong to the age to come.
 The kingdom involves an inner, absolute righteousness (Matt.
 5:20, 48) that can be realized only as God gives it (G. E. Ladd, Evangelical Dictionary of Theology, p.
 467-68, on which article this post largely depends).

 Let’s look into a series of parables in Matt.
 13 that reveal how God controls the kingdom, and not us.

 God’s kingdom does (not yet) force people to hit their knees, but it is like the seed cast in the soil of the heart.
 The seed may grow or not, depending on the recipient (Matt.
 13:3-8).
 So how the kingdom of God penetrates the heart (or not) is a mystery.

-In God’s big kingdom, God’s people can grow next to Satan’s people, until harvest comes and separates the two (Matt.
+In God’s big kingdom, his people can grow next to Satan’s people, until harvest comes and separates the two (Matt.
 13:24-30, 36-43).
 Such is the mystery of the kingdom.